-The District has made encouraging improvements in its percentage of employees who are members of monitored ethnic groups over the last few years.
-This coincides with more hiring activity, both to replace those who left over the last several years and to add new positions, largely to accomplish the objectives of student success and student equity initiatives.
+The District has made encouraging improvements in its percentage of employees who are members of monitored ethnic groups over the last several years, especially among faculty and the executive/managerial groups.
+This coincides with increased hiring activity that began in 2013, both to replace those who left over the last several years and to add new positions, largely to accomplish the objectives of student success and student equity initiatives.
+It also coincides with the District imposing a requirement that all District employees attend a two-hour training on Diversity Hiring offered by Laura Schulkind, a partner at the law firm Liebert Cassidy Whitmore, at least once every three years as a condition of serving on a screening committee.
+The District has offered the training every year to ensure that new employees have an opportunity to be trained, and that all others can get refresher trainings on time.

-Currently, 53% of the District's workforce is from monitored groups (cf. fall 2012: 46%).
-Monitored ethnic groups represent 82% of the classified service (80% in 2012), 49% of the executive/managerial group (41% in 2012), and 42% of the full- and part-time faculty group (33% in 2012).
+Currently, 58.3% of the District's workforce is from monitored groups (cf. fall 2016: 53%; fall 2012: 46%).
+Monitored ethnic groups represent 84% of the classified service (cf. fall 2016: 82%; fall 2012 80%), 57.4% of the executive/managerial group (cf. fall 2016: 49%; fall 2012: 44%), 45.76% of the full-time faculty contingent (cf. fall 2016: 43%; fall 2012: 35%), and 48.6% of the part-time faculty group (cf. fall 2016: 44%; fall 2012: 35%).